 Caring for our Muslim patients and families

 At our Children's Hospital we are passionate about providing effective care for our Muslim patients and families.
-Our demographics show that over a third of our patients and families follow the Islamic faith, we endeavour to provide for their specific needs and make their stay in hospital as comfortable and smooth as possible.
+Our demographics show that over a third of our patients and families follow the Islamic faith, we endeavour to provide for your specific needs and make your stay in hospital as comfortable and smooth as possible.

-We have Muslim chaplains and Imams who visit the wards and can be called upon through the Chaplaincy office number 0121 333 8526/7.
+We have Imams and Muslim chaplains (both male and females) who visit the wards and are available 24 hours per day.
+You can contact them on 0121 333 8526/7 (During Monday-Friday office hours, please speak to ward staff for out of hours).
 The Chaplains can provide religious, pastoral and spiritual care.
-What do Chaplains do?

-We have a Prayer room which contains a Wudu area (video) that is situated on the first floor with provision for both sisters and brothers and we also have two congregations of Jummah prayers every Friday.
+We have a Prayer room which contains a Wudu area, see pictures and video below, that is situated on the first floor with provision for both sisters and brothers and we also have two congregations of Jummah prayers every Friday.

-We celebrate the two Eid festivals (pictures and videos) and provide special care during Ramadan when we often have generous donations of gifts (pictures) and food bags for iftari (time of opening the fast) given by charities and individuals.
+We celebrate the two Eid festivals and provide special care during Ramadan when we often have generous donations of gifts and dates for iftari (time of opening the fast) given by charities and individuals.

 Our hospital restaurant and ward menus provide halal and vegetarian food options.
 Each ward has a parent’s room with a fridge, microwave and tea facilities.